Shooting and Maintaining a Flintlock

 and WOW, what a huge, hot flame I now have.

 First, you must have a really large and hot propane torch.
 I formerly I used MAPP gas, but it is no longer manufactured and that wimpy MAP gas that substitutes for it is both terribly expensive and hardly a degree hotter than straight propane.
-I also have some fire bricks I use to make a temporary little furnace for getting things really hot.
+Lately I have been using two crossed torches to make a really hot and large flame and that works very well.